early-dew/voice-notes/README.md

 Organize your notes as needed by drag and drop.

 ### Managing Categories
-Create categories by sating New Category ...
+Create categories by saying New Category ...
 Edit and delete categories to organize your notes efficiently.
 Assign colors to categories for easy identification.